CB721/grocery-list-front/README.md

     * Home page redesign
         * Created custom svgs to demonstrate the application
         * Condensed text by 50%
+    * Option to filter current list items by their in-cart status
+    * Reduced the length of time toast notifications remain on-screen for mobile devices
 * 1.2.0
     * Dark mode option saved in database
     * Navbar options placed on footer for mobile